thomaspinckney3/cs4501/Project3.md

 Note, these are read-only pages for showing data in the db.
 To simplify this project we're ignoring how users or things in your marketplace are created in the first place.
 You can test your project using fixtures or by using your entity API to create users and things.
-In later projects we'll add the flows for letting sers sign up and add things/content to your app.
+In later projects we'll add the flows for letting users sign up and add things/content to your app.

 If you have time in this project, you should add other useful read-only pages like a user